-• This subject is intended to impart the fundamental knowledge on various aspects (classification, mechanism of action, therapeutic effects, clinical uses, side effects and contraindications) of drugs acting on different systems of body and in addition, emphasis on the basic concepts of bioassay.

-- To demonstrate the Pharmacology of drugs acting on various cardio vascular disease. - To explain the drug used in the therapy of shock, Pharmacology of coagulants, anticoagulants, Fibrinolytics, anti-platelet drugs, Diuretics and Anti-diuretics. - To Illustrate the Pharmacology of Autocoids, Non-steroidal anti-inflammatory agents, Antigout drugs and Antirheumatic drugs. - To know the Pharmacology of drugs acting on endocrine system. - To describe the Principles, applications of bioassay and bioassay of various drugs.
+- This subject is intended to impart the fundamental knowledge on various aspects (classification, mechanism of action, therapeutic effects, clinical uses, side effects and contraindications) of drugs acting on different systems of body and in addition, emphasis on the basic concepts of bioassay. - To demonstrate the Pharmacology of drugs acting on various cardio vascular disease. - To explain the drug used in the therapy of shock, Pharmacology of coagulants, anticoagulants, Fibrinolytics, anti-platelet drugs, Diuretics and Anti-diuretics. - To demonstrate isolation of different organs/tissues from the laboratory animals by - simulated experiments. - To demonstrate the various receptor actions using isolated tissue preparation. - To describe the Principles, applications of bioassay and bioassay of various drugs.